Closings and cancellations following the September 11 attacks

 Many closings and cancellations followed the September 11 attacks, including major landmarks, buildings, restrictions on access to Lower Manhattan, as well as postponement or cancellation of major sporting and other events.
 Landmarks were closed primarily because of fears that they may be attacked.
 At some places, streets leading up to the institutions were also closed.
 When they reopened, there was heightened security.
-Many states declared a state of emergency.
+Many U.S. states declared a state of emergency.

 Lower Manhattan

 Speaking at a press conference at 11:02 a.m. on the morning of the attacks, Mayor Rudy Giuliani told New Yorkers: "If you are south of Canal Street, get out.
 Walk slowly and carefully.
 If you can't figure what else to do, just walk north."
 The neighborhood was covered in dust and debris, and electrical failures caused traffic light outages.
 Emergency vehicles were given priority to respond to ongoing fires, building collapses, and expected mass casualties.
-Over a million workers and residents south of Canal Street evacuated, and police stopped pedestrians from entering lower Manhattan.
+Over a million workers and residents south of Canal Street were evacuated, and police stopped pedestrians from entering Lower Manhattan.
 With subways shut down, vehicle traffic restricted, and tunnels closed, they mainly fled on foot, pouring over bridges and ferries to Brooklyn and New Jersey.

 On September 12, vehicle traffic was banned south of 14th Street, subway stations south of Canal Street were bypassed, and pedestrians were not permitted below Chambers Street.
 Vehicle traffic below Canal Street was not allowed until October 13.

-The New York Stock Exchange did not open on September 11 even as CNBC showed futures numbers early in the day.
-As Wall Street was covered in debris from the World Trade Center and suffered infrastructure damage, it remained closed until September 17.
+The New York Stock Exchange (NYSE) did not open on September 11 even as CNBC showed futures numbers early in the day.
+As Wall Street was covered in debris from the World Trade Center (WTC) and suffered infrastructure damage, it remained closed until September 17.